life-itself/second-renaissance/README.md

 - Related Efforts, https://github.com/life-itself/ecosystem/blob/main/content/related-efforts.md **🔥 Inbox of related efforts, either maps or resource banks for related fields, or other maps of same/similar field**
 - Other people's efforts to map "tribes" or "centres", https://github.com/orgs/life-itself/discussions/969
 - 'The New School at Commonweal with Rufus Pollock', https://lifeitself.org/blog/2022/08/16/the-new-school-at-commonweal-with-rufus-pollock **Podcast where Rufus discusses Mapping Metamodern ecosystem mapping project with Michael Lerner, host of The New School at Commonweal**
+- 'Mapping an Emerging Ecosystem: Partnership With The Institute for Integral Studies', https://lifeitself.org/blog/2022/02/10/mapping-an-emerging-ecosystem-partnership-with-the-institute-for-integral-studies **Announcing partnership with IFIS**
+- 'Mapping For Emergence: Announcing a Collaboration to Chart the Emerging Metamodern Ecosystem', https://lifeitself.org/blog/2021/12/09/mapping-for-emergence **🔥🔥Why map, context etc.**

 ### Cohere+ project